How to Practice IELTS Speaking Alone | 5 Easy Steps

 Simulate Test Conditions

-Time yourself to answer each part of the speaking test.
+When you practise IELTS speaking, time yourself to answer each part of the speaking test.
 Aim for 2 minutes in Part 2 (the long turn) and try to speak fluently and coherently in Part 1 and Part 3.

 3. Expand Your Vocabulary